artech-git/artech-git/README.md

 **Just a Introduction:**

-Hi, I'm Prabhat, A Student and Lerner 🚀 from Bihar, India, currently 💻 doing my undergraduate BCA (2nd year) from Rajasthan University Maharani college and I am passionate about technology and want to learn & explore new technologies I'm a Chapter lead at 💻 [@girlscript jaipur](https://www.linkedin.com/prabhat25/), Intern 👧💻 [@gurugram police] Internee 👧💼.
+Hi, I'm Prabhat, A Student and Lerner 🚀 from India, currently 💻 doing my undergraduate BCA (2nd year) from Rajasthan University Maharani college and I am passionate about technology and want to learn & explore new technologies I'm a Chapter lead at 💻 [@girlscript jaipur](https://www.linkedin.com/prabhat25/), Intern 👧💻 [@gurugram police] Internee 👧💼.

 ## My GitHub contributions as a Game of Life